svfarago/plotly_challenge/README.md

 ### Data Set(s) =======================
 * See also "List of Files" section above for files associated with this project.
 * Dataset provided:
+The data for this project comes from the Belly Button Biodiversity data set from The Public Science Lab of NC State: http://robdunnlab.com/projects/belly-button-biodiversity/

 ### Additional Resources =======================
 * None.